SignPath/Website-old/src/documentation/2_key_concepts.md

 Each **project** consists of

-* an **artifact configuration** that defines how an artifact is structured, and which parts should be signed as well as the signing methods
+* a single **artifact configuration** that defines how an artifact is structured, and which parts should be signed as well as the signing methods
 * one or more **signing policies** (typically *test-signing* and *release-signing*) that declare the rules for signing and specify a **certificate**

 When an artifact needs to be signed, a **signing request** for a specific **project** and **signing policy** is created.